-Note: The spelling of Seaward is as read from several documents but I believe it is derived from his mothers family name Seward.
+Note: The spelling of Seaward is as read from several documents but it is likely to have been derived from his mother’s family name Seward.

 Charles was born at Kimmeridge suggesting that his parents had by then moved from Hide (sic) to Gaulter as Hide was in the Parish of Steeple.
 In 1861 aged 17, Charles was living with his parents and six siblings, at Gaulter near Kimmeridge.
 His father Thomas was a carpenter, and Charles took up this trade originally at Steeple and then at Kingston.

 In September 1866 Charles aged 22, married Sarah Ann White (1846-1933) aged 20 from Corfe Castle, in St. Edward’s Church at Corfe Castle.

 In the 1851 census, Sarah Ann was 5 years of age living with her grandparents George and Elizabeth White in East Street, Corfe Castle.
 Her mother is not identified.
 However the grandparents also have an unmarried daughter, Mary aged 34 staying with them and 3 grandsons all with the surname White.
 A younger daughter Caroline, who was Sarah’s mother and aged 30, is not present.

 In 1861 Sarah aged 16, is working as a domestic servant at the Castle Inn, Corfe Castle, owned or managed by a Mr Miller.

 The 1871 census identifies Charles and Sarah with three children and living in a cottage at Steeple.
 The eldest child, Elizabeth, is 4 years old, Eliza 2 and the baby Annie.

 In the 1881 census Charles and Sarah are still at Steeple with a family of six children at home: Eliza 12, Annie 10, Henry 7, Edward 2, Georgina 5 and William 1.